softwaremill/scalar-conf-website/README.md

 `jade/hotels.jade` is responsible for visual representation of the data received from `hotels.json`.

-Positing of the map and map zoom can be ajusted in `dist/main.js` file.
+Zoom and positioning of the map can be ajusted in `dist/main.js` file.

 ```
   // Center of map, change coordinates, if you want the map to be positioned differently